bkesterbyld/maroon-potato/src/pages/index.md

           enabling engineers to easily collaborate or take over

-          *   Toolset delivers capabilities of an imperative programming language like Java or C and scales from simple to complex logic
+          *   Get the power of an imperative programming language like Java or C, and scales from simple to complex logic

-          *   Unifies structured  and unstructured data into a single distributed, fault-tolerant, scalable service
+          *   Unifies structured  and unstructured data into a single distributed, fault-tolerant, scalable datastore
         actions: []
         media_position: right
         media_width: fifty